kdelimpasis/Image-2x-zooming-kernels/README.md

 10. Cubic poly deg=3, 8-point
 11. bicubic custom.

-The output is a 2N x 2N x K array, whose kth slice (k=1,2,..,K) is the zoomed image usith the kth method.
+The output is a 2N x 2N x K array, whose kth slice (k=1,2,..,K) is the zoomed image using the kth method.

 Example:
 `Ix2=image2D_zoom_final_fun(I,[1,0,0,0,1])`

 The Hermite and the OMOM deg.
 4 will be applied to I. The output Ix2 will be of size 2N x 2N x 5.
-Thus `Ix2(:,:P,1)` is the resulting zoom using Hermite, `Ix2(:,:P,5)` is the resulting zoom using OMOM4, whereas Ix2(:,:P,2), Ix2(:,:P,3), Ix2(:,:P,4) contains zeros.
+Thus `Ix2(:,:P,1)` is the resulting zoom using Hermite, `Ix2(:,:P,5)` is the resulting zoom using OMOM4, whereas `Ix2(:,:P,2)`, `Ix2(:,:P,3)`, `Ix2(:,:P,4)` contain zeros.

+1. `example1.m`: simple script that reads an image and invokes `image2D_zoom_final_fun`.
+2. `example2.m`: more versatile script that subsamples an image, uses it as ground truth, generates the zoomed image (from the subsampled one) and calculates the Mean Absolute Error (MAE) and PSNR.

 References